flams/emily/README.md

 ##There are already so many frameworks out there, why would I choose Emily?

 Emily is only a set of AMD/commonJS modules.
 You can pick up the parts that you need, or like, and build stuff around them.
-If you decide to go for e Emily's modules, then you have a set of powerful tools to base your MVC application on.
+If you decide to go for all Emily's modules, then you have a set of powerful tools to base your MVC applications on.
 Emily lets you decide what piece of software best suites you and your projects.

 ##It's doesn't rely on the DOM.
 So what about the V in MVC?

 Following Emily's principles, you can use any tool you want to create nice UIs.
-But if you like it, you might want to have a look at Olives: http://flams.github.com/olives/ Olives is only a set of AMD/commonJS modules to build realtime UIs, in the browser!
+But if you like it, you might want to have a look at Olives: http://flams.github.com/olives/ Olives is only a set of AMD/commonJS modules to build realtime UIs in a browser!

 ##Contributing to Emily